-Access to the interior of S&C Pad-Mounted Gear and its low-voltage control compartment is controlled by the Penta-Latch® Mechanism, which must be opened with a pentahead socket wrench or tool, except when hexhead actuators are specified.
+Access to the interior of pad-mounted gear and its low-voltage control compartment is controlled by the Penta-Latch® Mechanism, which must be opened with a pentahead socket wrench or tool, except when hexhead actuators are specified.

-The latching mechanism is coordinated with the provisions for padlocking so the mechanism can be unlatched only after the padlock has been removed, and the padlock can be installed only after the door has been securely closed and completely latched.
+The latching mechanism is coordinated with the provisions for padlocking so the mechanism can be unlatched only after the padlock has been removed.
+The padlock can be installed only after the door has been securely closed and completely latched.